7 May 2025

 Disintegration: 4←2

-When moving in the direction of disintegration, Fours take on traits of unhealthy Helpers, becoming overly sensitive, clingy, manipulative, and people-pleasing.
-They may also be prone to victimizing themselves, unnecessarily sacrificing their individuality to earn validation from others.
+When moving in the direction of disintegration, Fours take on traits of unhealthy Twos, becoming overly sensitive, clingy, manipulative, and people-pleasing.
+They may also adopt a victim mentality and unnecessarily sacrifice their individuality to earn others' validation.

 Integration: 5→8